Makyla Smith

-Makyla Smith (born 1982) is a Canadian actress who is well-known for playing as Daphne on Showtime's Queer as Folk.
+Makyla Smith (born 1982) is a Canadian actress who is best known for playing Daphne on Showtime's Queer as Folk.

 Career

 Smith is best known for her supporting role as Justin's (Randy Harrison) best friend Daphne on Queer as Folk.
 She also appeared in the films The Matthew Shepard Story, Sex, Lies & Obsession, Owning Mahowny, Homeless to Harvard: The Liz Murray Story and Prom Queen: The Marc Hall Story.

 Personal life

 Smith is the daughter of the Barbados-born actress Alison Sealy-Smith and an English-Canadian man.